guprobr/WakkaQt/readme.md

 The application uses FFmpeg to mix the recorded webcam video and vocals with the karaoke video.
 It applies various audio filters like normalization, echo, and compression to enhance vocal quality.

 Ensure that FFmpeg is correctly installed and added to your system's `PATH` for the app to work as expected.
+Except on windows, because:

+## About Windows bundle ZIP

+  - **A proper FFMPEG binary version with LV2 support** is already on the root of the application directory.
+  - **yt-dlp** is already there too, for your convenience.
+  - First download and **INSTALL the GStreamer mingw 64 bit _runtime_ .MSI** [official link](https://gstreamer.freedesktop.org/download/#windows)
+  - You will need DirectX runtime [download and install from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=35)
+  - You will need VC REDIST x64 [download and install from Microsoft](https://aka.ms/vs/17/release/vc_redist.x64.exe)
+  - After extracting the ZIP, please double-click to **run as _normal_ user the CONFIG.BAT script**.
+It will set up environment variables and copy the LV2 plugin to the correct directory.
+It will ask admin permissions for that.
+PS: run as _normal user_, admin permissions will be _asked later_;
+  - NOTE: **antivirus software degrade this software a lot**, and **VPNs might make streaming services to block** the fetching of the video file when running *yt-dlp*.

 ## Contributing